tradingview/rest_integrations_docs/source/data/Symbol_info.rst

 To manage how the price displays on the chart, use the following parameters in ``/symbol_info``.

 -  ``minmovement`` indicates the number of units that make one price tick.
--  ``pricescale`` indicates how many decimal places the price has.
+-  ``pricescale`` indicates how many decimal places a security price has.
--  ``minmovement2`` indicates the pip size for forex prices or how to separate the main and additional fractions.
+-  ``minmovement2`` indicates the pip size for forex prices or how to separate the main and additional fractions for fractional prices.

 The parameter values are set depending on the price format chosen.
 There are two ways to display a security price:

--  The **decimal** format is used for most instruments, such as stocks, indices, and futures.
+-  The `decimal <#decimal-format>`__ format is used for most instruments, such as stocks, indices, and futures.
--  The **fractional** format is used only for futures traded on the CBOT (Chicago Board of Trade), including the futures on bulk commodities (grains etc.) and US Federal Reserve Government bonds.
+-  The `fractional <#fractional-format>`__ format is used only for futures traded on the CBOT (Chicago Board of Trade), including futures on bulk commodities (grains, etc.) and US Federal Reserve Government bonds.
-   This format also has a variety which is a fraction of the fractional price format.
+   This format also has a variety that is a fractional format of the fractional price.

 Decimal format
 ~~~~~~~~~~~~~~